Battle of Muye: Background

+Sentiment towards Di Xin

+19th Century depiction of Di Xin in Ehon Sangoku Yōfuden.

-Sentiment towards Di Xin is difficult to gauge.
+Contemporary sentiment towards Di Xin is difficult to gauge, but was seen as a significant contributing factor to the Zhou conquest of Shang for a significant length of time.
 Subsequent histories were politically and culturally aligned with the conquering Zhou, and historical accounts of Di Xin grew more egregious over time.
 In earlier sources, he is depicted as benighted and ineffectual; whereas after a few centuries, he is described as a monstrous torturer, universally despised.
+For example, in Records of the Grand Historian, he is described as overindulging in alcohol and sex with his consort Daji, torturing dissidents, and abandoning feng (豊), the Shang conception of ancestor veneration.

+However, these charges made by the Zhou are not reflected in contemporary evidence, and later scholars, such as Wang Chong and Luo Mi, dispute these claims.
+Daji, the villainous consort alleged to have convinced Di Xin to conduct his wicked deeds, is not seen in oracle bone evidence.
+The oracle bone evidence from Di Xin's period that is extant demonstrates sacrifices made towards Di Yi and other ancestors, and the rewarding of citizens for participating in ritual like any other ruler.
+However, it is noted that ritual practice under Di Xin had become more centralised, which could be a source of tension.
+Therefore, whether the rebellion against the Shang was due to Di Xin's attitude is unclear at best.

 Battle

-With just 45,000 men and a few hundred wagons, the Zhou were initially hugely outnumbered – even though most of the Shang forces were at war to the east, Di Xin of Shang organized some 170,000 troops.
-But Di Xin made a mistake: many of his fighters were slaves, and he thought that despite low troop morale, his army's superior numbers could, if not defeat, then at least slow down the rebels until reinforcements could arrive.
+With just 45,000 men and a few hundred wagons, the Zhou were initially hugely outnumbered – even though most of the Shang forces were at war to the east, Di Xin organized some 170,000 troops.
+However, many of Di Xin's fighters were allegedly slaves, and he thought that despite low troop morale, his army's superior numbers could, if not defeat, then at least slow down the rebels until reinforcements could arrive.
 He was wrong.
-The majority of his Shang troops fled or joined the Zhou, and the few who did were easily overwhelmed by the Zhou forces.
-After the battle, Di Xin committed suicide.
+The majority of his Shang troops fled or joined the Zhou, and the few who did not were easily overwhelmed by the Zhou forces.

 Still, many loyal Shang troops fought on, and a very bloody battle followed, depicted at the end of a poem in the Shijing: